smithjd/sql-pet/docs/050-docker-setup-postgres-with-dvdrental.md

-# Create the dvdrental database in PostgreSQL in Docker {#chapter_setup-dvdrental-db}
+# Create the hrsample database in PostgreSQL in Docker {#chapter_setup-hrsample-db}

-> NOTE: This Chapter walks through the all steps needed to setup the dvdrental database in Docker.
-All susequent chapters depend on this setup.
-If for some reason you need to setup the Docker database but don't want to step through this *teaching version* of the setup, you can use:
+> NOTE: This chapter doesn't go into the details of *creating* or *restoring* the `hrsample` database.
+For more detail on what's going on behind the scenes, you can examine the step-by-step code in:
 >
-> ` source('book-src/setup-dvdrental-docker-container.R') `
+> ` source('book-src/restore-hrsample-postgres-on-docker.R') `

 > This chapter demonstrates how to:
 >
->  * Setup the `dvdrental` database in Docker
+>  * Setup the `hrsample` database in Docker
 >  * Stop and start Docker container to demonstrate persistence
->  * Connect to and disconnect R from the `dvdrental` database
+>  * Connect to and disconnect R from the `hrsample` database
 >  * Set up the environment for subsequent chapters

 ## Overview

-In the last chapter we connected to PostgreSQL from R.  Now we set up a "realistic" database named `dvdrental`.
+In the last chapter we connected to PostgreSQL from R.  Now we set up a "realistic" database named `hrsample`.
 There are different approaches to doing this: this chapter sets it up in a way that doesn't show all the Docker details.

 These packages are called in this Chapter: